tripleee/SmokeDetector-wiki/Commands.md

 # Silent mode and aliases

 If you don't want SmokeDetector to reply when executing a command, add a `-` sign at the end, for example `fp-`.
 This is a good practice to cut down on chatroom clutter.
 Note that SmokeDetector will always report any errors, even if the `-` is present.
+The hyphen can be placed after the command itself, or after its parameter.
+The following commands support silent mode: replying to spam reports, managing black- and white-list, and managing chat notifications.

 Also, some frequently used commands have one-letter aliases:

  - `f` is the same as `fp-`
  - `k` is the same as `tpu-`
  - `n` is the same as `naa-`

-Finally

 # Shortcut commands